 - Keep their licking and grooming potential in mind.
 Any cat or dog, whether stressed by the application process or not, may be tempted to lick the applied color off their coat.
-Depending on the product applied, this could cause your pet a case of distressing and painful digestive upset, or even result in toxicity.
-And "all natural" doesn't always mean "all safe!"
-(See this report of a dog who developed hemolytic anemia [destruction of her red blood cells] after ingesting some "all natural," henna-containing hair dye.
-Fortunately she made a complete recovery with medical treatment.)
+Depending on the product applied, this could cause your pet a case of distressing and painful digestive upset or even result in toxicity.
+And "all-natural" doesn't always mean "all safe!"
+(See this report of a dog who developed hemolytic anemia [destruction of her red blood cells] after ingesting some "all-natural," henna-containing hair dye.
+Fortunately, she made a complete recovery with medical treatment.)

 - Beware of an attack!
 Depending on the type of product you're using to dye or color your pet's fur, you may even be increasing your pet's risk of suffering from a dog, cat, or wildlife attack, too.
 Many of the home DIY products people recommend for coloring pet fur are food-based.
-People advocate using the juice from certain fruits and vegetables (berries, beets, asparagus, and a host of other foods have been suggested), they also recommend using human food grade food colorings, and some even advocate using Kool Aid powder.
+People advocate using the juice from certain fruits and vegetables (berries, beets, asparagus, and a host of other foods have been suggested), they also recommend using human food grade food colorings, and some even advocate using Kool-Aid® powder.
 While some of these may be safer, all will likely attract intrusive attention from other animals - leading to unwanted sniffing, licking, and pestering, which will be stressful for your pet and could easily escalate to a fight and resulting bite wounds.

-- Avoid irriation and allergies.
+- Avoid irritation and allergies.
 Anything you put on your pet's skin or coat has the potential to cause irritation and/or a true allergic reaction.
 This is true whether or not the product is designed and marketed for use on people or pets.
 It's even the case with the shampoos and conditioners you may use to remove the coloring from your pet's fur.
 Of course, such reactions are less likely to occur if you use a pet-specific product, but they can (and do) still occur.

 - Don't fall for the "what's safe for people is safe for pets" assumption!
 This assumption couldn't be further from the truth.
 It's (sadly) a very common assumption, and it's a very dangerous one that can prove debilitating or even fatal to a pet.
-Here are just a few examples of foods that are safe for people, yet dangerous for cats and/or dogs.

-So, Painting May Not Be Right For Your Pet – What About A Pet Costume?
+Painting May Not Be Right For Your Pet – What About A Pet Costume?

 Depending on your pet's personality and the type of costume your planning on using (and the situation in which you'll be doing so), a costume might be a better match for your pet.
 But, of course, this isn't a "one size fits all" situation either.
-There are a whole bunch of potantial problems to be aware of here, too.
-Many pets are brought into the ER around Halloween because of innapropriate costumes.
+There are a whole bunch of potential problems to be aware of here, too.
+Many pets are brought into the ER around Halloween because of inappropriate costumes.

 To avoid problems, choose a costume that fits right (not too loose, not too tight) and one that doesn't obstruct your pet's mobility, vision, or breathing.
-Never leave your pet alone wearing their costume without observation and avoid costumes with dangling fabric, bells, or other decorative pieces that could easily trip up your pet or find their way into your pet's stomach.
+Never leave your pet alone wearing their costume without observation, and avoid costumes with dangling fabric, bells, or other decorative pieces that could easily trip up your pet or find their way into your pet's stomach.

 Take the time to get your pet used to their new costume.
 Put it on one piece at a time to let them acclimate and give them plenty of love and treats to make it a fun and rewarding experience.
-But always follow your pet's lead, if the whole dress up process is stressing them out, just don't do it.
-Done right, costumes can be a fun time for you and your pets and they can make for some adorable pictures.
-Done wrong though, they can result in a multitude of problems.
+But always follow your pet's lead, if the whole dress-up process is stressing them out, just don't do it.
+Done right, costumes can be a fun time for you and your pets, and they can make for some adorable pictures.
+Done wrong, though, they can result in a multitude of problems.